Grandeur Peak Emerging Markets Opportunities Fund

 The Fund's investment objective is long-term growth of capital.

 The Fund currently invests primarily in micro- to mid-cap companies (as further described below) that are economically tied to emerging or frontier markets.
 Under normal market conditions, the Adviser will invest at least 80% of the Fund’s assets in equity securities of such companies.
-The Adviser generally considers a company to be economically tied to a market based on where the company is organized or headquartered, the stock exchange where the company is listed, or where the company has a substantial concentration of assets or revenues.
+The Adviser considers a company to be economically tied to a country if at least one of the following attributes exists: the company (1) is organized in such country, (2) is headquartered in such country, (3) has its primary stock exchange listing in a market located in such country, or (4) during the company’s most recent fiscal year, derived at least 50% of its revenues or profits from goods produced or sold, investments made, or services performed in such country or has at least 50% of its assets in such country.
 Emerging and frontier markets include all countries excluded from the MSCI World Index of developed countries.

 The Fund will typically invest in securities issued by companies economically tied to each of at least three emerging or frontier markets.
 The Fund will invest the Fund’s assets primarily in companies with market capitalizations of less than $5 billion at the time of purchase.
 The Fund may invest a significant portion of its total assets in micro-cap companies with market capitalizations below $1 billion (up to 90% at the time of purchase under normal market conditions).